Hilbert-HN/HN_ML_From_Scratch/README.md

   This measures how accurate the model is during training.
 You want to minimize this function to "steer" the model in the right direction.
   Tensorflow.keras.loss Documenation - https://www.tensorflow.org/api_docs/python/tf/keras/losses
   <br /><br />
-  There are 2 common ways for calling the loss functions with model.comiple() API
+  There are 2 common ways for calling the loss functions with model.compile ( ) API

   **Recommended Usage (set from_logits=True)**
   ```python